What is PUL?

 - Visits with your care team

-- They can be life threatening.
+- It can be life threatening.

-- Cannot be moved to the uterus
+- It cannot be moved to the uterus or a different location.

-When found early, some can be treated with a medicine called methotrexate.
-You may need a minor surgery to remove the pregnancy or your fallopian tube.
+- You may need a minor surgery to remove (take out) the pregnancy or your fallopian tube.

 Caring for yourself at home